You want to become a better writer.

 I’m talking about studying other successful writers, seeing what works for them, and incorporating new practices into your own writing sessions.

 That’s right: your one small step doesn’t even need to be an original idea.

-Just take what is proven to have worked for another writer — like the timed writing sessions above — and implement it to see if it works for you.
+Just adapt what has worked for another writer — like the timed writing sessions above — and see if it works for you.

 Maybe you commit to emptying your bladder and filling up a water bottle before sitting down to write, like Lisa Barone.